-The Rules and Regulations of the LuxSE, as lastly revised in January 2020, (the "Rules and Regulations") set out the disclosure requirements for listed companies.
-They are mandatory for listed companies but the LuxSE may exempt an issuer from publishing certain information in some particular cases.
+The Rules and Regulations of the LuxSE, as last revised in January 2020, (the "Rules and Regulations") set out the disclosure requirements for listed companies.
+They are mandatory for listed companies, but the LuxSE may exempt an issuer from publishing certain information in some particular cases.

-The following mandatory laws and regulations also apply to listed companies with certain exceptions, as described below:
+The following mandatory laws and regulations also apply to listed companies with certain exceptions:

-- the Luxembourg law dated 16 July 2019 relating to prospectuses for securities, as amended, implementing Regulation (EU) 2017/1129 (the "Prospectus Law"); - the Luxembourg law dated 11 January 2008 on transparency requirements for issuers, as amended, implementing EU Directive 71/3013 (the "Transparency Law") - such legislation applies to issuers for which Luxembourg is the home member state in accordance with the Transparency Law; and - the Luxembourg law dated 23 December 2016 on market abuse (Market Abuse Law), as amended, implementing Regulation 596/2014 (the "MAR Regulation") the MAR Regulation and the texts adopted for its implementation put into place a new legal framework for the prevention, detection, investigation and the punishment of market abuse.
+- the Luxembourg law dated 16 July 2019 relating to prospectuses for securities, as amended, implementing EU Regulation 2017/1129 (the "Prospectus Law"); - the Luxembourg law dated 11 January 2008 on transparency requirements for issuers, as amended, implementing EU Directive 71/3013 (the "Transparency Law") - such legislation applies to issuers for which Luxembourg is the home member state in accordance with the Transparency Law; - the Luxembourg law dated 23 December 2016 on market abuse (the "Market Abuse Law"), as amended, implementing EU Regulation 596/2014 (the "MAR Regulation") - the MAR Regulation and the texts adopted for its implementation put into place a new legal framework for the prevention, detection, investigation and punishment of market abuse; and - the Luxembourg law of 19 May 2006 on takeover bids implementing EU Directive 2004/25 (the "Takeover Bid Law") - this law establishes a set of rules to be followed in the event of a public offer which follows or aims for the acquisition of control of a company.